Witley Park: Other buildings

 The Tudor-style stable block, also designed by Paxton-Watson for Wright, still stands to the northeast of the site of the mansion.
 Built in sandstone, it was capable of housing 50 horses and was centrally heated.

 Four lodges, designed by Paxton-Watson, survive at the former entrances to the estate.
 They are: Brook Lodge, Milford Lodge, Thursley Lodge and Ormiston Lodge.

+Witley Park House was designed in the Modern movement style by Patrick Gwynne and was completed in 1962.
+It was commissioned by Gerald Bentall, who chose a location on an area of higher ground with views towards the South Downs in preference to the site of Wright's mansion.
+The plan of the house is a V-shaped arrangement of three interlinked hexagons, with an angle of 120° between the two wings.
+The focal point of the house is the entrance hall, with a cantilevered staircase in white terrazzo.
+Together, the living and dining rooms form the hexagonal area at the west end of the house.
+The Browns, who purchased the house after Bentall's death in 1971, commissioned Gwynne to design and oversee modifications to the interior.